 It is interesting to note that the people behind the movie did not create a fictional symbol to represent the secret society.
 They used the most important symbol of today’s occult elite – one the most important symbols of various powerful secret societies.
-As we often see on this site, this symbol is also already used all around mass media.
+As we often see on this site, this symbol is also already used all over mass media.
 Why is that?
 Is it because the movie plays the role of the Four Horsemen – a vehicle for the symbolism of the occult elite?

 The Eye – Based on the Actual Secret Society that Runs Hollywood?

 As the movie progresses, we discover some information The Eye and its history.
 Everything about it closely resembles an actual secret society that is powerful in Hollywood: the OTO, a self-described “magickal Order”.